-This short video by New York Times quickly explores and explains the basics on sativa- and indica-dominant strains.
+This short video by the New York Times quickly explores and explains the basics of sativa- and indica-dominant strains.
 Sativa is described as a taller plant with thinner leaves that produces a stimulating cerebral high and indica is known for its smaller size and relaxing physical effects.
 Some people have a preference for one or the other and some people enjoy both types of cannabis.

 At the end of the video, the narrator claims that cannabis is the same as two other substances: caffeine and alcohol.
 While these sorts of comparisons often miss the mark, at least major publications are trying to shed the light on a topic many mainstream readers often miss.

-Video by Axel Gerdau and Aaron Byrd
+Video by Axel Gerdau and Aaron Byrd.

 Do you prefer sativa or indica?
 Tell us below.